-When shipping pharmaceuticals, the decision of ocean shipping versus air shipping might seem obvious if the speed of air shipping is the only factor at play when sending sensitive medical supplies and drugs.
+When shipping pharmaceuticals internationally, the decision of ocean shipping versus air shipping might seem obvious if the speed of air shipping is the only factor at play when sending sensitive medical supplies and drugs.
 Control, environmental concerns and cost now also play increasingly larger roles in choosing a conveyance method.
 Ocean transport may be a better option when you look at multiple facets of sending pharmaceuticals overseas.

 Shipping Pharmaceuticals by Air